 - Transformational leadership behaviors.
 Transformational leadership, ownership and politics are complex.
 Successful leaders find the balance.

 - Competing more effectively.
 With every technology deployed, there’s a strategy to exploit it competitively.

 About the authors

 Ash Pal works with leaders on large transformations, primarily in regulated industries.
 Clients engage him to help them successfully improve their organizations through digitization of leadership practices.
 His progressive thinking and practicality help modernize what are often well-established, conservative, change resistant firms.
 His regulated experience covers a wide variety of the world’s largest insurers as well as firms in other regulated industries such as banking, energy, pharmaceuticals and healthcare.

-Krzysztof (Chris) Daniel is a researcher and advisor for DXC Leading Edge, teaching others how to effectively use Wardley Maps for their benefit.
+Krzysztof (Chris) Daniel is a researcher and advisor, teaching others how to effectively use Wardley Maps for their benefit.
 Chris works with customers to apply Wardley Maps to particular use cases, including outsourcing, IT modernization and business transformation.
 He enjoys mapping sessions with customers, guiding a process of identifying opportunities and risks and defining areas for growth.
 Chris is the author of the online Wardley Mapping course and an active member of the broader Wardley Mapping community.
 Connect with Chris on LinkedIn.